 Originally from South Korea, Dr. Chun moved to the United States with his wife, Kay, and they raised two wonderful children, Raymond and Angela.

-Both attended local public schools from kindergarten through high school, but they went on to earn scholarships to prestigious private universities, and eventually graduated from medical school.
+Both children attended local public schools from kindergarten through high school, but they went on to earn scholarships to prestigious private universities, and eventually graduated from medical school.
 (What does that tell you about the quality of public education in Louisiana?)

 ▪ Link to Social Media: